Upsilon Orionis: Properties

 Since 1943, this star has been consistently defined as a B0 main sequence star used as a reference for classifying the spectra of other stars on the MK scale, although in other studies it has been classified as O9V and O9.5V.
-The Galactic O-Star Spectroscopic Survey has defined it as the standard star for the O9.7 V spectral type.
+The Galactic O-Star Spectroscopic Survey defined it as the standard star for the O9.7V spectral type in 2011, but the 2016 version redefined it as B0V.

-In a 1981 paper, υ Orionis was observed to have nonradial pulsations over a period of around 12 hours, and has been classified as a slowly pulsating B star.
+In a 1981 paper, Thabit was observed to have nonradial pulsations over a period of around 12 hours, and has been classified as a slowly pulsating B star.
 Subsequent review of Hipparcos catalog data indicated it was most likely a Beta Cephei variable, and is hence considered a candidate for that class.
 These are blue-white main sequence stars of around 10 to 20 times the mass of the Sun that pulsate with periods of 0.1 to 0.3 days; their changes in magnitude are much more pronounced in the ultraviolet than in the visual spectrum.
 It is classified as a Beta Cephei variable by the American Association of Variable Star Observers, and has an apparent magnitude of +4.62.